Edge-Only Universal Adversarial Attacks in Distributed Learning: Experimental Evaluation

 \subsection{Untargeted Effectiveness}

-To address research question \textit{\circled{1}}, Figure \ref{f:attack_results} shows the effect on the test set accuracy when applying edge-only UAPs with magnitudes of \( \epsilon = \frac{10}{255} \) and \( \epsilon = \frac{16}{255} \).
-In particular, we selected five random target classes from ImageNet and then compared edge-only attacks under different depths of the edge part.
-For comparison, we also included classic, batch-level UAP attacks (both targeted and untargeted) \cite{Zhang_data-free} implemented through a cross-entropy loss.
-Please note that classic UAP assumes full model knowledge, whereas our edge-only attacks requires knowledge of the edge part only.
-Furthermore, UAP untargeted attacks assume full knowledge of the original labels of the tested samples, which are not available in edge-only attacks by definition (thus limiting their applicability in a targeted setting).
+To analyze the degradation in accuracy induced by the proposed UAPs in both targeted and untargeted settings, Fig.~\ref{f:attack_results} reports the impact on test-set accuracy when applying edge-only UAPs with perturbation magnitudes of \( \epsilon = \frac{10}{255} \) and \( \epsilon = \frac{16}{255} \).
+For the targeted formulation, we randomly selected five target classes from ImageNet and evaluated the effectiveness of edge-only attacks across different depths of the edge portion of the model.
+For comparison, we also included classical UAP attacks (both targeted and untargeted) based on a cross-entropy loss \cite{AnalysisDezfooli17}.
+It is important to note that classical UAP methods assume full knowledge of the model and labels.
+For the untargeted analysis, we evaluated our extension of the CosUAP attack \cite{Zhang_data-free} in an edge setting, as discussed in Sec.~\ref{eqn:cosuap_edge}.

 As reasonably expected given the nature of the attack, attacking a shallow edge part, hence basing on limited model knowledge, generally reduces the attack effectiveness (i.e., higher prediction accuracy) compared to cases with access to more layers of the distributed model.
 This trend is more pronounced for models like ResNet50 and Wide-ResNet101, while different observations arise for MobileNetV2 and VGG16, where edge-only UAPs, even when targeting the initial layers only, achieve similar effectiveness to full-knowledge attacks.